NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking: Results

 \PAR{Heuristic vs. Learnable Stitching. } As explained in Section \ref{sec:autoreg-tracking}, SUSHI~\cite{Cetintas_2023_CVPR}, among other graph-based trakers \cite{braso_2020_CVPR, MPNTrackSeg, 10.1609/aaai.v38i3.27953, spam2024eccv}, uses Hungarian matching to stitch together the trajectories from a set of overlapping subclips and perform long-term tracking.
 In contrast, our ALT layer learns to associate tracks across non-overlapping subclips in a fully data-driven manner, eliminating the need for explicit stitching and reducing redundant computations.
 To assess the effectiveness of this approach, we retrain SUSHI on DanceTrack using the same node/edge features and ReID model as NOOUGAT.
 As shown in Table~\ref{tab:heuristic-stitch}, NOOUGAT achieves a 3.2 IDF1 improvement, highlighting the superiority of learned associations over heuristic stitching.

 \PAR{Association Cues.} While heuristic methods explicitly define the relative importance of each cue, our model learns to infer the most relevant cues for each scenario.
 To better understand which cues contribute most to performance, we evaluate our model using different combinations of input features.
 We categorize cues into three groups: Appearance (A), which includes ReID features; Motion (M), which combines motion prediction and our VDC feature; and Geometry (G), which uses only bounding box coordinates and temporal distance.
-As shown in Table~\ref{tab:cues-ablat}, appearance features provide the largest performance gain, which is consistent with the high weight assigned to them in heuristic methods.
-Then, motion cues also offer a substantial improvement over geometry alone.
+As shown in Table~\ref{tab:cues-ablat}, interestingly, the appearance-only model performs \textit{worse} than the geometry-only model.
+We attribute this to the very high appearance similarities in DanceTrack, making appearance useful for disambiguating uncertain matches but unreliable in isolation.
+This aligns with prior work: QDTrack~\cite{qdtrack_conf}, an appearance-only tracker, performs worse than motion-only OC-SORT~\cite{cao2023observation} on DanceTrack.
+Conversely, DanceTrack's high frame rate makes geometry alone reasonably effective due to small inter-frame displacements.
+Overall, NOOUGAT performs best when all cues are available, demonstrating that the model learns to leverage the most informative cues for different scenarios.

 \PAR{Training Parameters.} Table~\ref{tab:alt-ablat} reports the impact of our VDC extension and data augmentation strategy (see Section~\ref{sec:unif-arch-train}) when training our \textit{offline} tracker.
 Notably, the inclusion of VDC yields a 1.4-point improvement in IDF1, underscoring its effectiveness even when combined with strong cues such as appearance and motion.